This article provides actionable ideas for driving in Los Angeles.

 Use the carpool lane (need 2 or more people in the car).
 However, do not expect a great advantage over other drivers.
-In some freeways, the carpool is as clogged as the rest of the lanes.
+The carpool is as clogged in some freeways as the rest of the lanes.

-Ask the car rental agency for Fastrack/expresses lane ready cars.
+Ask the car rental agency for Fastrack/Express lane ready cars.
 These cars are equipped with a transponder that allows your to use the express lanes (paid option different from carpool lanes).

 Stuff happens (and more LA’s freeways).
 If you need to be in a place at a certain time, leave early and allow for some extra time.

 Driving Rules to Observe

 It is illegal to have a phone in your hands while driving.
 That means hands-free devices and no texting.